UGzhang/UGzhang.github.io/_posts/2023-01-22-The-Precision-Loss-of-Double-to-Float-Conversion.md

 ## Debugging
 This curve are composed of B-splines, so I remove most of them and only keep small portion of the curve to simplify debugging.
-The accompanying figure compares the simplified curve in AutoCAD and our application, it clearly illustrates the problematic problem.
+The accompanying figure compares the simplified curve in AutoCAD and our application, it clearly illustrates the problematic display.
 ![image](/img/20230122/3.2.png)

 I have no idea unitl examining the X/Y value of one of the points, the value is large.